The maximal potential energy of biased random walks on trees: Introduction

-In dimension 1 (which corresponds heuristically to the case that every vertex has one child), a well-known result of Sinai~\cite{sinai} tells that $\frac{X_n}{(\log n)^2}$ converges weakly to a non-degenerate limit; so (\ref{gyzbiased}) can be considered as a kind of companion of Sinai's theorem for the Galton--Watson tree.
+In dimension 1 (which corresponds heuristically to the case that every vertex has one child), a well known result of Sinai~\cite{sinai} tells that $\frac{X_n}{(\log n)^2}$ converges weakly to a non-degenerate limit; so \eqref{yzlocaltree} can be considered as a kind of companion of Sinai's theorem for the Galton--Watson tree.